platform-experience/script-library/src/business-rule/si-script-45/README.md

-# Setting a Grand Total Cost on a Work Order Task from all the Required Parts
+# Grand Total On Task

 ## Description

-Setting a Grand Total Cost on a Work Order Task from all the Required Parts
+Setting a Grand Total Cost on a Work Order Task from all the Required Parts.